maidsafe/rfcs/text/0042-launcher-api-v0.6/api/structured_data.md

   isOwner: Boolean,
   handleId: u64,// representing StructuredData handle
   version: u64, // version of the structured data
-  dataVersionsLength: Number // number of data versions - only for tag_type 501
+  dataVersionsLength: Number // number of data versions - only for type_tag 501
 }
 ```